 Leidsestraat used to be the go-to-street for shoe shopping and airline companies, but is now home to many different brands.
 Friendly warning - the tram drives straight through this street so watch out!
 For those of you looking to bring tulips home, Leidsestraat goes all the way down to Koningsplein, home to the flower market.

 SpiegelstraatIf real antiques are what you are in to, check out the Spiegelstraat.
-This street, parallel to Leidsestraat and going all the way down to the Rijksmuseum, is known for its many antique stores and has lately been welcoming some fashion brands.
+This street, parallel to Leidsestraat and going all the way down to the Rijksmuseum, is known for its many antique stores and has lately been welcoming some fashion brands, second hand fashion stores.
+Kerkstraat crosses with Spiegelstraat where you will find some small lunch places like Stach and Lavinia and Matter of Material for design lovers.